 Students continue to succeed at the College.
-In 2020/21 the College success rate for Dartford and Gravesend was over 93%, despite the pandemic, with the college on an improvement journey with its newly acquired sites.
-For the prior year it was lower at 89.8% for Dartford and Gravesend.
+In 2021/22 the College success rate was 85%, despite the pandemic, with the college on an improvement journey with its newly acquired sites.
+For the prior year it was 88%.

 Curriculum developments